Probate Q&A Series

 Detailed Answer

-When someone passes away in North Carolina and the only heir is a minor, the court must protect the child’s interest.
-North Carolina law requires a guardian ad litem to represent any party under a disability, including minors, in probate proceedings.
-You cannot proceed without this protection.
+When someone passes away in North Carolina and the only heir is a minor, the court may require protection for the child’s interest.
+North Carolina law provides for appointment of a guardian ad litem to represent a party under a disability, including minors, in appropriate proceedings.
+Whether one is required in a particular estate matter depends on the posture of the proceeding and the minor’s representation.
+You cannot assume the estate may proceed without addressing this issue.

 Why a Guardian ad Litem Is Required